Search

 If you still struggle with developing a personal schedule for language learning, give mind mapping for project planning and scheduling a try.
 I’ve found it useful during times when I was struggling to organize my time.

-Step Seven: Build Your Own Vocabulary And Phrase Lists
+Best Practice Five: Build Your Own Vocabulary And Phrase Lists

 Many people ask, “How long does it take to learn a new language?”
 I believe the answer should be that the journey never ends.

-But for those who are in a hurry, they often come across the idea of “frequency lists.”
 These are compilations of words that are used the most often in any given language.
 If you’re learning Spanish, these lists can be especially seductive.

 And they definitely can be useful.
 In some cases, they will accelerate how quickly you can get started learning the language.